fybrik/fybrik/site/docs/reference/crds.md

-FybrikStorageAccount defines a storage account used for copying data.
-It contains connection details of the shared storage and refers to the secret that stores storage credentials.
+FybrikStorageAccount is a storage account Fybrik uses to dynamically allocate space for datasets whose creation or copy it orchestrates.

 <table>
     <thead>